Bennyzhu1/Flappy-Bird-Genetic-Algorithm/README.md

 ### Genetic Algorithm

 The genetic algorithm trains a population of neural networks.
 The best-performing networks are selected for reproduction through crossover and mutation.
 The mutation rate decreases over generations using an exponential decay schedule.
-The saved `.pkl` files in the `Flappy-Networks/` directory contain the weights of these evolved networks.
+The saved `.pkl` files in the `Flappy-Networks/` directory contain the weights of these evolved networks. (*If you want to train a model from scratch, comment out lines 104-106, and if not insert the path to the file you want to continue from*)

 ### Deep Q-Learning